 One of the best sites to visit on the Boleto Turistico is the incredible garden Inca Site of Tipon.
 Located just 40 minutes outside the city of Cusco, this beautiful archeological site was built for the worship of water.
 Tipon contains enclosures, terraces, platforms, irrigation works and more.
 It is a lush green Inca site because of the ageless irrigation system that the Incas constructed.
 “The complex is an irrigation system of canals, aqueduct, fountains, buried conduits, and a tunnel provided conjunctive use of both surface and spring water”.
 There are many ways to visit Tipon, you can take a bus and venture on your own or join a day tour through the ‘South Valley Tour’.
 Here we have All you need to KNOW about Tipon.

 You have to get the tourist ticket (boleto turistico) to visit Tipon.
 The one day ticket allows you visit 4 archeological sites.
-An addition of just a little extra money, you can get the 10 day ticket that allows you visit a total of 16 sites.
+For a little extra fee, you can get the 10 day ticket which allows you visit a total of 16 sites.
 If you wish to visit all these sites then we recommend you join a tour, that way you have excess to private transportation to take you from one location to the next.

 A ‘South Valley Tour of Cusco’ also includes a tour of the archaeological site of Piquillacta and the church of Andahuaylillas (also known as the Sistine Chapel of America).
 Tours last 4 to 5 hours and include transportation, tour guide, and entrance fees.
 To use the rest of of tourist ticket you can book a Sacred Valley tour which will take you to other great locations like Pisac and Ollantaytambo archeological sites.
 Also included are great attractions like Maras Salt Mines and the Moray experimental farming amphitheater.